Prince Luigi Amedeo, Duke of the Abruzzi: Arctic expedition

-In spring 1899 he arrived in the Norwegian capital Christiania (the present day Oslo) with ten companions and Stella Polare ("Pole Star") took the expedition through the frozen sea.
+In the spring of 1899 he arrived in the Norwegian capital Christiania with ten companions and Stella Polare ("Pole Star") took the expedition through the frozen sea.
 On 12 June they headed for Archangel (Arkhangelsk).

-On 30 June Stella Polare dropped anchor in the docks of Arkhangelsk and the duke was solemnly received by governor Engelhardt.
+On 30 June Stella Polare dropped anchor in the docks of Arkhangelsk and the duke was solemnly received by Governor Engelhardt.
 The same day, Prince Luigi Amedeo was invited to meet the local authorities and the present foreign diplomats.

 On 7 July, a local newspaper wrote: